Death Reverence in Ireland

 Day 1: Arrivals and collection at Shannon Airport or Galway Coach Station (for those coming from Dublin).
 We will get settled into our home for the week and have time for a rest, a walk to the sea, or into the village.
 In the liminal light, we will have our opening ritual at a sacred well tucked into the mystical hazel groves of the Burren and collect holy spring water to bless our journey.

-Day 2: After an easeful start to the day and morning ritual to meet our death guides, we will venture into the mystical Burren landscape where we will visit a sacred Neolithic site for rites of passage and death rituals.
-We will honor one of our death guides, Sheela Na Gig, in her native place at an ancient Celtic church, then visit a Celtic monastic site for grave rubbings.
-We will honor the death of the day at a beach, collecting hag stones and watching the sunset before a life-nourishing feast at a local seafood restaurant.
+Day 2.
+After an easy start to the day and morning ritual to meet our death guides, we will venture into the mystical Burren landscape where we will visit a sacred Neolithic site for rites of passage and death rituals.
+We will honor one of our death guides, Sheela Na Gig, in her native place, at an ancient Celtic church then visit a Celtic monastic site for grave rubbings.
+We will honor the death of the day at a beach, watching the sunset before a life-nourishing feast at a local seafood restaurant.

-Day 6: We will greet the new day in sacred circle before we traverse to the wild edges where we will visit a pilgrimage place and a grotto/sacred spring/holy well that holds healing for the living and the dead.
-We will add our lights to the candles that are lit here to honor the dead.
-We will gather at the hearth in the evening to have a conversation with a dear Irish friend who has kept funeral and waking rites alive to this day.
+Day 6: We will greet the new day in a sacred circle before we traverse to the wild edges where we will visit a pilgrimage place and a grotto/ sacred spring/ holy well that holds healing for the living and the dead.
+We will add our lights to the candles lit here to honor the dead.
+We will gather at the hearth in the evening to converse with a dear Irish friend who has kept funeral and waking rites alive to this day.

 Day 7: Gathering at the hearth, we begin the day together.
-We will visit a cillin, a cemetery for unbaptized children, and offer healing with our keening.
+We will visit a cillin, a cemetery for unbaptized children, and offer healing with our own keen.
 We will grieve with the earth and find joy and nourishment with the healing herbs that support this grief.
-We will return home for a closing feast prepared in community!
+We will visit beaches and collect hag stones, a fairy fort to invoke the immortal and return home for a closing feast prepared in community!

-Day 8: We depart ever-changed from an experience of how we can live deeper, remembering how death has been revered by our ancestors and how we can live more fully in this life.
+Day 8: Departures.
+Ever changed by remembering how death has been revered by our ancestors and how we can live more fully in this life, honoring them and our heritage.

 Your guides for this journey are Tonja Reichley and Charlene Ray.